BlueOnBLack/Feature-Control/README.md

 Always back up your system before making significant changes.

-The logic and offsets ($Shift calculations) are based on reverse-engineered information and may break in future Windows updates.
+The logic and offsets are based on reverse-engineered information and may break in future Windows updates.

 🌟 Features